renniemaharaj/renniemaharaj/README.md

 ## 💬 Quote

 *"I will win.
-If I don't i'll reflect on my loss, in solitude will I seek solace, but I will win" - Steve Jobs*
+If I don't i'll reflect on my loss, in solitude will I seek solace, but I will win" - Rennie Maharaj*

 <!--
 **yourusername/yourusername** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.